Undergraduate Student Profiles

 I have had so many wonderful opportunities which have helped me to thrive both academically and professionally.

-Ryan McStravick from Belfast is a 2nd Year Medical Sciences student
+Emma is a 2nd year Medical Sciences student from Anglesey.

 Harriet Glenn is originally from Colwyn Bay.
-She is studying Midwifery.
+She graduated with a degree in Midwifery.

 The course is intensive and I wanted to stay close to home so I could see my family on days off, the lecturing team were friendly and welcoming.